 When it comes to plywood manufacturing, few building materials are as popular and notorious as formaldehyde.
 Companies primarily use the compound to make pressed timber products such as plywood, MDF, and particle boards.

 However, multiple scientific studies have shown a potential link between formaldehyde use and certain cancers.
-This lead the World Health Organisation to reclassify the compound as a carcinogen.
+This has led the World Health Organisation to reclassify the compound as a carcinogen.

 Is formaldehyde a really dangerous compound?
-Should you be worried about the compound found your plywood?
+Should you be worried about the compound if it’s in your plywood?
 Let’s take a closer look at the issue.

 What is formaldehyde?